-Refer to significant accounting policies in note 2.8, Our audit procedures in relation to the assessment of to the consolidated financial statements.
+Refer to significant accounting policies in note 2.8, Our audit procedures in relation to the assessment of sources of estimation uncertainty in note 4.1 and note 17 management's estimate of impairment of inventories to the consolidated financial statements.

-As at 31 December 2022, the Group has inventories of • approximately RMB25,581,000 net of impairment provision amounting to RMB6,326,000.
+As at 31 December 2023, the Group has inventories of • approximately RMB23,878,000 net of impairment provision amounting to RMB808,000.